Global Winter Wonderland will set Cal Expo aglow once again this fall

 A lantern sculpture of the Mayan ruin Chichen Itza in Mexico is one of the works that will be included in this year's Global Winter Wonderland.

-Get set to take a trip around the world when this year's Global Winter Wonderland lights up Cal Expo starting Nov.
-11.
+Get set to take a trip around the world when this year's Global Winter Wonderland lights up Cal Expo from Nov.
+11 through Jan.
+7.

 Produced by the Fremont-based International Culture Exchange Group (ICEG), this light-up spectacle made its Sacramento debut in 2014 and has quickly become a local holiday tradition.
 The new 80-lantern display that will inhabit 17 acres of Cal Expo for seven weeks this holiday season will feature the theme Holidays Around the World.
 It will spotlight LED statues of global landmarks like Mount Fuji, the Statue of Liberty, the Leaning Tower of Pisa, Big Ben and the Taj Mahal, as well as twinkling representations of Christmas merriment and Carnival celebrations in South America and Venice, with some pieces measuring up to 50 feet tall.